pulse-framework/pulse/README.md

 In Vue, mapped data can be used in computed methods and even trigger Vue watchers, just like regular Vue data.

 In React, data should be mapped to state, and it is compatible with React hooks.

+## Base collection

+By default the root of the Pulse library is a collection called "base".
+It's the same as any other collection, but with some extra data properties and logic built in out of the box.

 ## Default Properties